A Brief Discussion on Flag Enum Applications and Insights

 CanDelete = 1 << 3 // 8

-- Naming Convention: Microsoft recommends using plural names for Flag Enums (e.g.,
+- Naming Convention: Microsoft recommends that Flag Enum type names should be plural (e.g.,

-When to encounter this issue: When you need to perform union, intersection, or complement operations on multiple states, or check if a specific state exists within a combination.
+When do you encounter this problem: When you need to perform unions, intersections, or check if specific permissions exist within multiple flags.

 - OR (

-To remove a specific item from a combination, it is recommended to use the following approach:
+To remove a specific item from a set, the following approach is recommended:

 // Remove CanCreate

-To determine if a specific flag is included, it is recommended to prioritize the .HasFlag() method, as its semantics are clearer than manual bitwise operations.
+It is recommended to prioritize the .HasFlag() method, as its semantics are clear and easy to read.

 - 2023-12-05 Initial document creation.